addyosmani/backbone-fundamentals/backbone-fundamentals.md

 })();
 ```

-As you can see, they opt for declaring a top-level namespace on the `window` called `dc`, a short-form name of their app, followed by nested namesapces for the controllers, models, UI and other pieces of their application.
+As you can see, they opt for declaring a top-level namespace on the `window` called `dc`, a short-form name of their app, followed by nested namespaces for the controllers, models, UI and other pieces of their application.

 **Recommendation**